spyder-ide/loghub/README.rst

 ~~~~~~~~~~~~~~~~

 Loghub uses Jinja2 templates to format the output.
 If the current template
-does not  yur needs, you can copy the default `templates <https://github.com/spyder-ide/loghub/tree/master/loghub/templates>`_
+does not your needs, you can copy the default `templates <https://github.com/spyder-ide/loghub/tree/master/loghub/templates>`_
 and create a new one and provide the path to it as:

 .. code-block:: text